Aiko Yamashiro

 ayamashiro@hihumanities.org

 Aiko was raised in Kāneʻohe and her families were raised in Kāneʻohe, Puʻunēnē, Yanbaru, and Agaña Heights.
 She has taught decolonial Pacific literature and community-engaged poetry for the UH Mānoa English Department as well as in partnership with community organizations and events, and has worked as an editor, researcher, and event planner for the Center for Biographical Research.
-She has a PhD in English from the University of Hawaiʻi at Mānoa.
+Her PhD project looked at the role of friendship and decolonial love in contemporary literature of Hawaiʻi.

 Rob Chang